platgs2013/SGNNet/README.md

 # SGNNet
-## This is official PyTorch implementation of "SGNs Segmentation and Classification: Dataset and Efficient Transfer Learning Framework"
+## This is official PyTorch Code of "SGNs Segmentation and Classification: Dataset and Efficient Transfer Learning Framework"
 The data and experimental codes are being sorted out.